globus/globus-automate-client/docs/source/using_cli_and_flows.rst

 Working with Actions
 --------------------

 As Actions are the most basic unit of work, the CLI provides a means of accessing each of the Actions operations, however in many cases, the fine grain nature of the Actions means they are not often used directly.
 All of the operations on Actions start with a "base URL", specified using the ``--action-url <base_url>`` option to the action commands.
 Typically, the base URL will be provided by the operator of the Action to inform users how to interact with the Action.
+Where ever an ``--action-url`` option is present, an ``--action-scope <scope string>`` may also be used.
+The *scope string* is the Globus Auth scope registered for interacting with this Action.
+The scope is published as part of the Action's description (see introspection below), and the ``globus-automate`` tool will automatically retrieve this value when it is not specified by the user.
+In some cases, even retrieving this descriptive information may require authentication, and in these cases, retrieving the description is not possible without providing the ``--action-scope`` option.

-In the case of Actions operated by the Globus team, the description is provided in the section :ref:`globus_action_providers` along with tips on using the CLI for interactions with these Actions directly.
+All of the Actions operated by the Globus team, are described in the section :ref:`globus_action_providers` including their base URL and tips on using the CLI for interactions with these Actions directly.
+As these Actions are publicly viewable, there is no need to provide an ``action-scope`` when working with them from the CLI.
 As an example, we will work through the operations on the simple *Hello World* Action which has the base URL ``https://actions.globus.org/hello_world``.

 Introspection
 ^^^^^^^^^^^^^